|Kinema Theater, 2505 Pitkin|

 |P.S.
 214, 2008|

 Anthony Messina supplied a shot lined up with the images above, noting the spikes had been trimmed from the top of the fence.
 Anthony recalls the school was known as the Michael Friedsam Junior High School 214 when he attended, covering grades seven through nine.
 Eddie Pardocchi, who sang with the Darcels, attended 214.
-We believe the school was built around 1930 but we have not confirmed it.
+The school was built in 1925 with a major renovation in 1967.

 |Linwood St. Looking North of Pitkin Ave.|